Canadian Queen Elizabeth II Diamond Jubilee Scholarship Program

 Where does it take place?

-- Training in the fall takes place at McGill.
-Internships and Scholarships for Canadian students take place in Commonwealth countries.
-International scholars spend the duration of their award in Canada.
+- Training in the winter and fall terms take place at McGill.
+Internships for Canadian students take place in Commonwealth countries.

 How much is the award?